mixu/markdown-styles/readme.md

 It exists, and uses the same options as `generate-md`.
 Docs TODO, see `bin/generate-md` and `test/api.test.js` for now.

 ## Acknowledgments

+Thanks @xcv58 for dealing with the case where the same header text is used multiple times in the same file!

 I'd like to thank @AaronJan for contributing a patch that adds support for Windows (for `v.2.2.0`+) and @joebain for a fix related to using markdown-styles with grunt.